MrKnight28/qwen-local-desktop/README.md

 Running Qwen 2.5 14B entirely offline via llama.ccp on Ubuntu-No Gui just terminal

-using command curl -fsSL https://ollama.com/install.sh | sh -  in the terminal
+using command curl -fsSL https://ollama.com/install.sh | sh -  in the terminal *will install ollama*

 then command ollama run qwen2.5:14b *or whatever model you wish to use*